myatmyintzuthin/AWS-SAA-Notes/Storage Types.md

 ## Amazon EC2 instance Storage

-Temporary block storage for an i
+Temporary block storage for an instance and physically attached to the instance.
+If EC2 instance goes down, this will also goes down.

+## Amazon Elastic